serhii-dolia/roots-of-lisp/README.md

 If you just want to run the project, you don't need to build it.
 The dist folder is already included there.

 In order to build the project, you need [Yarn V3](https://yarnpkg.com/getting-started/install).
-The dependencies are already included in the .yarn folder.

 in order to build the project, you can run `yarn build` or `yarn build:dev` for watch mode.